Screen-Free & “No Phone” Activities for Kids

 • Friendships, social skills, and confidence-building

 Our UK holiday camps are designed to keep children active, happy, and screen-free while giving parents peace of mind.
+We offer 8 different programmes so there's something for every child's needs!

 Looking for more structured, screen-free fun?
 Explore our UK holiday camps and give your child a break from screens while making friends, learning new skills, and having unforgettable adventures!
+Find your nearest location